google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

 ### `theme_color` {: #theme-color }

-The `theme_color` sets the color of the tool bar, and in the task switcher.
+The `theme_color` sets the color of the tool bar, and may be reflected in the app's preview in task switchers.

     "theme_color": "#3367D6"